core-wg/sid-pen/draft-bormann-core-yang-sid-pen.md

 # IANA Considerations

-This document allocates 100 000 SID mega-ranges as per {{Section 7.4 of -core-sid}}.
+This document allocates 100 000 63-bit and 1000 32-bit SID mega-ranges
+as per {{Section 7.4 of -core-sid}}.

 The contact for the allocation is: IETF CORE Working Group
       (core@ietf.org) or IETF Applications and Real-Time Area